 Time for another quick and easy Thai dish: pineapple fried rice!
-I’m quite sure it does belong to the regular dishes you order at your favorite Thai.
-Well, follow this easy recipe and you can make your own anytime you feel like!
+I’m quite sure it does belong to the regular dishes you order at your favourite Thai.
+Well, follow this easy recipe and you can make your own anytime you feel like it!

 I really recommend going the extra mile and presenting it in the pineapple – some here even say it tastes better that way!!